TASRobotics/guide/java-style-guide/formatting.md

 When wrapping lines, don't just break at the point closest to the limit.
 You should break the line in a way that it is easy to read.

+Most editors have a "ruler" setting that can be enabled to show a vertical line at the line length limit.

 # Braces (`{}`)

 ## Places where braces are optional